dwainetrain/minderva/README.md

 Data integrity, security and Error Handling, non critical but should be looked into when you have the time:

+- Delete audio when you delete a card!
 - Dashboard if you're not logged in, you get this error: Error in onSnapshot: FirebaseError: Missing or insufficient permissions.
 Meaning it's trying to pull from the database before verifying that a user is logged in.
 It should first check user, and only if user, then database functions.
 - If No internet, dashboard: local server keeps trying to access firestore (UX issue, or some kind of timeout?)
 - Sign Up: Cross site Error